iLink-CyberShARE/epaa_usability_studies/README.md

 Repository for materials used in usability studies of El Paso Accessibility App.

 ## Content
-Pre and Post-task surveys.
+Questionnaires: Pre and Post-task surveys in English and Spanish.
-Observation Sheet Template.
+Observation Sheet: Data collection instrument used by moderators during the study.
-Moderator Instructions.
+Moderator Script and Instructions: Procedure to follow by moderators during the study.

 ## Contributors
 Luis A Garnica Chavira